-Cyprus’ harbour structures (Map 1) have been mainly dated between the Classical and Hellenistic periods (Τheodoulou 2006), a period of development for the Cypriot polities, which ended in political instability due to the rivalry between the Diadochi.
-These monumental structures have been frequently described in the bibliography as built following the Greek and/or the Phoenician tradition (see Goodwin 1984: 383; Młynarczyk 1990: 183; Raban 1995: 165; Marangou 1997: 69), but only a few of them are systematically documented (Empereur et al. 2017; Blue et al. 2019).
-As a result, multiple questions remain open regarding the construction techniques used, the various factors (environmental, political, economic) that led to the application of certain practices, their dating, as well as the provenance of the technological know-how.
+Cyprus’s harbour structures (Map 1) have been mainly dated between the Classical and Hellenistic periods (Τheodoulou 2006), a time of development for the Cypriot polities, which ended in political instability due to the rivalry between the Diadochi.
+These monumental structures have been frequently described in the bibliography as built following the Greek and/or the Phoenician tradition (see Goodwin 1984: 383; Młynarczyk 1990: 183; Raban 1995: 165; Marangou 1997: 69), but only a few of them have been systematically documented (Empereur et al. 2017; Blue et al. 2019).
+As a result, multiple questions remain open regarding the construction techniques applied, the various factors (environmental, political, economic) that led to the application of certain practices, their dating, as well as the provenance of the technological know-how.
 This Ph.D. thesis aims in continuing the study of the construction techniques identified in the best-preserved harbour sites of Cyprus.
-The site of Amathus will be used as the main case study, and an architectural documentation of its construction methods will be attempted.
+The site of Amathus will be used as the main case study, and further architectural documentation of its construction methods will be undertaken.
 Furthermore, the historical, architectural, and geoarchaeological landscape of the site will be equally examined, in order to understand the potential factors that influenced the type and quality of construction.
-The rest of the island’s harbour sites (Nea Paphos, Kition, Kourion, Salamis, Marion (Latsi), Soloi, Lapithos, Elaia-Knidos, Carpasia and Kyrenia) will be used as comparative and complementary material to further enrich the discussion.
-The documented corpus of harbour structures in Cyprus that is expected to be created will add to our knowledge of Classical and Hellenistic harbour engineering in the Eastern Mediterranean and will contribute significantly to a comparative analysis of the published harbour sites in the region.
+The rest of the island’s harbour sites (Nea Paphos, Kition, Kourion, Salamis, Marion-Latsi, Soloi, Lapithos, Elaia-Knidos, Carpasia and Kyrenia) will be used as comparative and complementary material to further enrich the discussion.
+On a second level, the harbour construction techniques on the island will be compared to those identified in the Eastern Mediterranean and the Aegean.
+The documented corpus of harbourworks in Cyprus that is expected to be created will add to our knowledge of Classical and Hellenistic harbour engineering in the Eastern Mediterranean.

-During the first year the following work was completed:
+During the second year the following work was completed: